sainagasrikantham/woodpecker/README.md

 # Usage

+Download the `.jar` file from the repo right here, or if you're a geek, you can build the latest codebase via the command `gradle clean build`.
+No points for guessing, you're going to need [gradle](https://gradle.org/).

 ## Plex Mode

 Once you have your directories in a style that resembles `test.directory.1984`, you can run `Woodpecker` in `plexmode` and get those renamed in a style that Plex prefers.
 For example, `Test Directory (1984)`.
 Please report any bugs.